 An online money transfer service allowing people worldwide to send money to their friends and family abroad.

 An online international money transfer company.
 Their services are known to be fast, secure, and cheap.
 It offers clients a website as well as a mobile app.

-It is not only an only currency converter but also an online money transfer business.
-Over 1 million clients use it.
+It is not only a currency converter but also an online money transfer business.
+It has already served more than 250 million users.

 Venmo Europe Alternatives